cslinkard1/docs/_getting-started/tour.md

 order: 4
 ---

 Welcome to the user {{site.data.tenant.name}} interface tour.
-After first login you will see a similar view:
+After first login you will see a page as shown in the following screenshot:

 ![Dashboard](/assets/img/getting-started/tour/tour1.png "Dashboard")